Emarioo/elos/docs/product.md

 FAT32 file system with EFI application and other OS content. (.iso also has EFI)

 What we produce in raw form for both formats is a directory with
-- `/EFI/ELOS/BOOTX64.EFI`, UEFI application, loads OS
+- `/EFI/BIOS/BOOTX64.EFI`, UEFI application, loads OS
 - `/ELOS/<content>`, Kernel and OS

+# Emulation

+If the OS and some user applications could be emulated on Windows, it would be great for iteration.
+Testing user programs and logic for example.

+We abstract the core API of the kernel, device drivers.
+Apps, scheduling we keep.
+Altough we can't schedule proceses

 # For Legacy BIOS